Manila: Spanish colonial era

+In 1606, upon the Spanish conquest of the Sultanate of Ternate, one of monopolizers of the growing of spice, the Spanish deported the ruler Sultan Said Din Burkat of Ternate, along with his clan and his entourage to Manila, where they were initially enslaved and eventually converted to Christianity.
+About 200 families of mixed Spanish-Mexican-Filipino and Moluccan-Indonesian-Portuguese descent from Ternate and Tidor followed him there at a later date.

 The city attained great wealth due to its location at the confluence of the Silk Road, the Spice Route, and the Silver Way.
 Significant is the role of Armenians, who acted as merchant intermediaries that made trade between Europe and Asia possible in this area.
 France was the first nation to try financing its Asian trade with a partnership in Manila through Armenian khojas.
 The largest trade volume was in iron, and 1,000 iron bars were traded in 1721.
 In 1762, the city was captured by Great Britain as part of the Seven Years' War, in which Spain had recently become involved.
 The British occupied the city for twenty months from 1762 to 1764 in their attempt to capture the Spanish East Indies but they were unable to extend their occupation past Manila proper.
 Frustrated by their inability to take the rest of the archipelago, the British withdrew in accordance with the Treaty of Paris signed in 1763, which brought an end to the war.
 An unknown number of Indian soldiers known as sepoys, who came with the British, deserted and settled in nearby Cainta, Rizal.

 Parián, or Parián de Arroceros was an area outside of Intramuros built to house Sangley (Chinese) merchants during the Spanish rule.